Sport and physical activities

-The British Off-Road Driving Association (BORDA) (opens new window) does not have specific guidelines on quad bikes but most ATV venues would expect you to sign a form to accept your own liability if you have an accident.
+The British Off-Road Driving Association (BORDA) does not have specific guidelines on quad bikes but most ATV venues would expect you to sign a form to accept your own liability if you have an accident.

 It is recommended that anyone karting or quad biking always wears a crash helmet.

-It is recommended that everyone wears an approved British Horse Society (BHS) (opens new window) riding hat when horse riding.
-If you have seizures it is also recommended that you ride with someone who knows what to do when you have a seizure.
+It is recommended that everyone wears an approved British Horse Society (BHS) riding hat when horse riding.
+If you have seizures it is also recommended that you ride with someone who knows what to do if you have a seizure.

-Riding for the Disabled (opens new widnow) has local groups around the UK and can offer special facilities for people with disabilities.
+Riding for the Disabled has local groups around the UK and can offer special facilities for people with disabilities.

 Skiing and snowboarding

-Snowsport England (opens new window) (the governing body for English snowsports) believes that snowsports should be open to everyone, whether or not they have a disability.
+Snowsport England (the governing body for English snowsports) believes that snowsports should be open to everyone, whether or not they have a disability.

 It can be useful to think what the risks to your safety might be if you were to have a seizure on the slopes or ski lift.
+Snowsport England suggest this might include 'clipping on' to chair lifts for safety in the event of a seizure.
+Other considerations include light flickering through trees, altitude, tiredness, excitement levels and making adjustments when in a different time zone.
 It may be safer to ski with someone who knows how to help you if you have a seizure.

 Team sports such as football or rugby do not necessarily need extra safety measures for someone with epilepsy.
 However, with any sport that involves contact with other people, there may be a risk of head injuries, which could affect your epilepsy.